 We have investments in securities, and the valuation of such investments and funds requires us to make judgments using information that is generally uncertain at the time, such as assumptions regarding future financial conditions and cash flows.
-As of March 31, 2015, we had available-for-sale securities of ¥4.3 billion and cost method investments of ¥2.3 billion.
+As of March 31, 2016, we had available-for-sale securities of ¥3.9 billion and cost method investments of ¥2.0 billion.

 We review the fair value of available-for-sale securities on a regular basis to determine if the fair value of any individual security has declined below its cost and if such decline is other-than-temporary.
 If the decline in value is judged to be other-than-temporary, the cost basis of the investment is written down to fair value.
 Other-than-temporary declines in value are determined taking into consideration the extent of decline in fair value, the length of time that the decline in fair value below cost has existed, the financial condition and near-term prospects of the issuer and IIJ's intent and ability to retain the investment for a period of time sufficient to allow for any anticipated recovery in market value and events that might accelerate the recognition of impairment.
-For debt securities for which the declines are deemed to be other-than-temporary and there is no intent to sell, impairments are separated into the amount related to credit loss, which is recognized in earnings, and the amount related to all other factors, which is recognized in other comprehensive income (loss).
-For debt securities for which the declines are deemed to be other-than-temporary are recognized in earnings.
-For equity securities for which the declines are deemed to be other-than-temporary, the resulting realized loss is included in the consolidated statements of income in the period in which the decline is deemed to be other-than-temporary.
+For debt securities for which the declines are deemed to be other-than-temporary and there is no intent to sell and it is not more likely than not that we will be required to sell the securities before the recovery of the amortized cost basis, impairments are separated into the amount related to credit loss, which is recognized in earnings, and the amount related to all other factors, which is recognized in other comprehensive income (loss).
+For debt securities for which the declines are deemed to be other-than-temporary and there is an intent to sell or it is more likely than not that we will be required to sell the securities before the recovery of the amortized cost basis, impairments in their entirety are recognized in earnings.
+For equity securities for which the declines are deemed to be other-than-temporary, the resulting realized loss is recognized in earnings in the period in which the decline is deemed to be other-than-temporary.